massanoori/THRotator/doc/en/pages/usage.rst

 This option can also be switched with ``Alt+Up`` and ``Alt+Down`` when the main window is focused on.

 This checkbox is unchecked by default.

+THRotator detects whether you are playing or not by the criterion described in :ref:`usage_state_detection`.
+If you would like to use THRotator on a newer Touhou Project game or a game other than Touhou Project on which this detection methodology doesn't work, manipulate on this checkbox or follow :ref:`usage_force_vertical`.

 .. note:: This config is not saved to ``throt.ini`` due to its strong effect.